 - Workshops to prepare for the spring Graduate Committee Interviews

 - Second and final MGEE attempt and review classes (as required)

-- Graduate Committee Interview (20-min interview on select Fridays in April)
+- Graduate Committee Interview (20-minute interview on select Fridays in April)

 - First Recital (if required)

-- Language Exam should at least be attempted once or plans made for summer class
+- Language Exam should at least be attempted once, or plans should be made for summer class.

 - Comprehensive Examinations (all required components) — prior approval and registration required

 - Dissertation, Portfolio, Final Recital, and/or Final Project (if required)